 This young adult novel starts with the eighteen-year-old protagonist, Cadence, recounting summers spent with her cousins on Beechwood Island.
 But something has changed.
 There has been a tragic accident that nobody can speak of and the mystery surrounding what happened that has changed the family irreversible fuels the story.

-The whimsical, poetic style that draws inspiration from fairy tales* is so gorgeous to read and the sun-drenched island setting is both a place of possibility as well as uneasy claustrophobia.
+The whimsical, poetic style that draws inspiration from fairy tales* is so gorgeous to read and the sun-drenched island setting is both a place of possibility and uneasy claustrophobia.

 Hopefully, this blog has been inspiring for those who, like me, love to read about the sea.
 And, even if large bodies of water aren’t your thing, I hope some of these recommendations appeal to you anyway.